bluesnow4425/BookmarkTabLayout/README.md

 and add *setOnItemSelectedListener()* to tablayout in kt files to get notified or *getSelectedIndex()* to get selected item.

 **Limitation: Only inflate in layout.xml is possible at the moment, add tab programatically haven't implemented.
 You're welcome to download the project and modify by yourself. ^^**

+## Author
+As this is my first time publish a lib, please feel free to give me comments or advises.
+Thanks!